ScooloV/bbpedia/docs/core_rules.md

 Masters of Undeath or Favoured of Nurgle special rules) have the chance to gain an extra Lineman for the remainder of the game.

-THE PRAYERS T0 NUFFLE TABLE IN EXHIBITI0N PLAY
+THE PRAYERS T0 NUFFLE TABLE IN EXHIBITIOn PLAY
 In league play, the Prayers to Nufflee table fulfilss a vital role, used as it is during the pre-game sequence to help balance the value of both teams.
 Obviously, that isn't a concern during exhibition play due to the